 On their own, bananas aren't my favorite fruit... but, I absolutely LOVE using them in baked goods, no-bake treats and smoothies.
 In my opinion, they're the ultimate sweetener.
 Plus, they improve the texture of baked goods, making them moist and tender (a quality I enjoy).

-This paleo collagen bread recipe is only sweetened with banana and it has more protein than your average banana bread recipe thanks to the addition of collagen peptides.
+This paleo collagen banana bread is only sweetened with banana and has more protein than your average banana bread, all thanks to the addition of collagen peptides.

-- grain free & gluten free: this paleo banana bread is made with cassava flour
+- grain free & gluten free: this paleo collagen bread is made with cassava flour

 - dairy free: no milk, no whey protein

 - nut free: this loaf is almond free!
 It uses tahini and cassava flour instead of almond products.

 - easy to make: a one-bowl kind of banana bread recipe

 - high protein: the collagen peptides provide a good boost in protein that you won't get from most banana bread recipes

 This collagen bread recipe contains paleo friendly ingredients and is completely nut free.
 Here's a list of what you need: